11 reasons Carnival Vista is a family-friendly cruise ship

 Swimming and splash pools

 Tin Box Tot couldn’t get enough of Vista’s Waterworks – Carnival’s largest ever splash park.
 While she was too short to go down the 455-foot-long Kaleid-o-Slide or the cruise line’s first tube-riding slide, she did enjoy the smaller mini-racers waterslide.
-Meanwhile Mr Tin Box and I took turns at the big slides and, boy, they are fast!

 We also used the seawater Beach Pool on the Lido Deck a lot and could have taken a dip in Tides Pool at the ship’s stern but this seemed more suited to adults with jacuzzis and easy access to the bar.